 Lee Comes to Western Virginia

-Following Garnett’s death, Confederate officials transferred General Robert E. Lee was to western Virginia to coordinate Rebel forces in the region.
+Following Garnett’s death, Confederate officials transferred General Robert E. Lee to western Virginia to coordinate Confederate forces in the region.
 Lee would later emerge as one of the South’s greatest generals, but even he could not salvage the Confederate situation in western Virginia.

 Rosecrans Replaces McClellan